-What is Domain Rating (DR)?
+What is Domain Rating (DR) in SEO?

 Definition